sofiana-22/sofiana-22/README.md

 📫 Let's Connect!

 🌐 <p align="center"> <a href="https://www.linkedin.com/in/">🌐 LinkedIn</a> • <a href="https://twitter.com/">🐦 Twitter</a> • ✉️ [Email me](mailto:ms.navarroa@gmail.com)

 💌 Let’s connect, collaborate, and build the future together!

 💻 Made with curiosity, passion, and a vision for innovation.

-🗣️ Quote I Live By

-“The people who are crazy enough to think they can change the world are the ones who do.” — Steve Jobs

-📫 Let's Connect!

-<p align="center"> <a href="https://www.linkedin.com/in/">🌐 LinkedIn</a> • <a href="https://twitter.com/">🐦 Twitter</a> • ✉️ [Email me](mailto:ms.navarroa@gmail.com)
-<p align="center"> 💻 Made with curiosity, passion, and a vision for innovation. </p>